 INTRODUCTION

 In the last decade, our understanding of hepatitis E virus (HEV) infection has changed from that of an acute self-limiting disease into one that has "two-faces."
-In immunosuppressed or immunocompromised hosts, some HEV genotypes may cause chronic hepatitis and sometimes accelerated liver decompensation, especially in the post-organ transplant recipients[1].
-While it was previously thought to be limited to developing countries with few sporadic cases in industrialized nations secondary to migration, it has been clear that autochthonous infection is also found in developed countries[2,3].
-A Singapore study done with the Communicable Diseases Division of the Ministry of Health showed that in 2000-2011 45.5% (n = 481) of reported acute hepatitis E cases diagnosed by ELISA for Anti-HEV immunoglobulin M were considered to be autochthonous[4].
-Singapore is unique in that it is an industrialized country with a population of 5.6 million that serves as port and travel hub for many countries deemed endemic for HEV.
-Ethnic Chinese in Singapore make up most the population 76%, ethnic Malays 15%, and ethnic Indians 7%.
+In immunosuppressed or immunocompromised hosts, some HEV genotypes may cause chronic hepatitis and sometimes accelerated liver decompensation, especially in post-organ transplant recipients[1].
+While it was previously thought to be limited to developing countries with a few sporadic cases in industrialized nations secondary to migration, it has been clear that autochthonous infection is also found in developed countries[2,3].
+A Singapore study done with the Communicable Diseases Division of the Ministry of Health showed that between 2000-2011, 45.5% (n = 481) of reported acute hepatitis E cases diagnosed by ELISA for Anti-HEV immunoglobulin M were considered to be autochthonous[4].
+Singapore is unique, in that it is an industrialized country with a population of 5.6 million that serves as a port and travel hub for many countries deemed endemic for HEV.
+The ethnic Chinese in Singapore make up a majority of the population (76%), while ethnic Malays make up 15%, and ethnic Indians 7%.

-The characteristics of genotypes 1-4 HEV have been well-described, with genotype 1 and 2 causing waterborne outbreaks and only infecting humans, and genotypes 3 and 4 is recognized as zoonotic infections being carried by mainly domestic pigs, boar, and deer[2].
+The characteristics of genotypes 1-4 HEV have been well-described, with genotype 1 and 2 causing waterborne outbreaks and only infecting humans, and genotypes 3 and 4 recognized as zoonotic infections carried by mainly domestic pigs, boar, and deer[2].
 More recently, additional genotypes have been identified.
-Genotypes 5 and 6 HEV are found to occur in wild boar in Japan and genotype 7 are identified in dromedary camels in Dubai[5].
-Chronic infections of HEV have been predominantly caused by HEV genotype 3; although case reports on chronic infection due to HEV genotype 4 and 7 in liver transplant recipients[6] have been published.
+Genotypes 5 and 6 HEV are found to occur in wild boar in Japan, and genotype 7 have been identified in dromedary camels in Dubai[5].
+Chronic infections of HEV have been predominantly caused by HEV genotype 3, although case reports on chronic infection due to HEV genotypes 4 and 7 in liver transplant recipients[6] have been published.

 Studies from France have reported a rate of chronicity of about 58% in post-transplant patients diagnosed with HEV[3].
 Ribavirin is considered a safe and effective treatment option for chronic HEV.
-A study from the same group in France reported an sustained virologic response (SVR) rate of 78% (n = 59)[7], while a study in Germany gave an SVR rate of 75% (n = 4) in a group of liver transplant patients given ribavirin[8].
+A study from the same group in France reported a sustained virologic response (SVR) rate of 78% (n = 59)[7], while a study in Germany gave an SVR rate of 75% (n = 4) in a group of liver transplant patients given ribavirin[8].

-While a reasonable strategy of a trial of decreasing immunosuppression doses and eventual starting of ribavirin has been suggested, there have been some issues with regards to the management of HEV in transplant patients, and no guidelines have been established.
-In 2013, Kamar et al[9,10] proposed that carriage of HEV for more than 3 mo can be called the threshold to identify chronicity.
-Their group further suggests that persistence of HEV replication for 3 mo be the cutoff point to consider treating HEV with ribavirin.
-Others, however, disagree and believe that HEV conforms to the convention of a 6-mo cutoff as in hepatitis B and hepatitis C[11].
+While a reasonable strategy for a trial of decreasing immunosuppression doses and eventual starting of ribavirin has been suggested, there have been some issues with regards to the management of HEV in transplant patients, and no guidelines have been established.
+In 2013, Kamar et al[9,10] proposed that carriage of HEV for more than 3 mo can be called the threshold for identifying chronicity.
+Their group further suggests that persistence of HEV replication for 3 mo to be the cutoff point for considering treating HEV with ribavirin.
+Others, however, disagree and believe that HEV conforms to the convention of a 6-mo cutoff, as in hepatitis B and C[11].
 A systematic review has concluded that ribavirin is an effective and reasonably safe first-line option for the treatment of chronic hepatitis E, especially in organ transplant recipients[12].

 Most clinical studies on chronic HEV cohorts come from studies based in Europe and the United States.
-There is a need to characterize and investigate the chronic HEV infection in Asian populations, including those in the Southeast Asia.
+There is a need to characterize and investigate the chronic HEV infection in Asian populations, including those in Southeast Asia.

-We report on the first ten consecutive cases of hepatitis E diagnosed in immunosuppressed post-transplant patients in an organ transplant center in Singapore.
-The aim is to describe and characterize hepatitis E infection in this multi-ethnic Asian series and how the outcome differs from the experience of our Western counterparts.
+We report on the first 10 consecutive cases of hepatitis E diagnosed in immunosuppressed post-transplant patients in an organ transplant centre in Singapore.
+The aim is to describe and characterize hepatitis E infection in this multi-ethnic Asian series, and how the outcome differs from the experience of our Western counterparts.